Home > Careers-in-Marketing > Non-Profit > Facts & Trends

 Non-Profit: Facts & Trends

-Online Philanthrophy Growing
+Online Philanthrophy Important

-Hard, frustrating and lonely.
+Hard, Frustrating and Lonely

 Three words that can describe non-profit marketing work.
 But, on the plus side, you will have work that may have great potential to positively impact people's lives.
 And, on top of that, you will often get far more responsibility early in a non-profit job than you could otherwise.
 A great way to build your credentials.
 It's also worth keeping in mind that non-profit employment is a waystation for many.
 We recently spoke with the former manager of a public TV station.
 He loved the job but couldn't handle the stress forever and is now a happy manager of a for-profit service business.
 The point is that you don't have to assume that you'll be doing this forever.